JunioCesarFerreira/dev-tool-edit-nginx-conf-container/README.md

 ## License

-This project is licensed under the MIT License - see file [LICENSE.md](LICENSE.md) for details.
+This project is licensed under the MIT License - see file [LICENSE](LICENSE) for details.

 ---